ozzieem/Uni/README.md

 # UniCpp
 Almost all the coding I'm doing relating to university courses.
+All of the folders include code which I have written myself.
+I reserve myself for possible faults and most likely controversial ways of coding but such is the way of learning.

 C++_Tests/C_Tests includes some test code I've been writing to test things or helping others.